musoniusr/DhammaratoDhamma/_posts/2024-05-09-you-don-t-need-love-tomas-d-1-05-09-24.md

 **Dhammarato:** There's an easy answer to that question, because you're in a habit of feeling bad about things, and you just plugged waking up early into that formula.
 Bad formula.
 Habit of bad feelings, kamma, waking up early, closed for in semicolon.
 And it's a function that you have, and so you wind up with bad feelings.
 You can plug anything in.
 The way you brush your teeth.
 You can feel bad.
 The way you put your clothes on.
 Oh, I should have put my right foot in the shoe before I put my socks on.

-**Tomas:** So the right mentality in this case would be, I woke up at some.
+**Tomas:** So the right mentality in this case would be, I woke up at some Time

-**Dhammarato:** Time that time, hey, I'm awake.
+**Dhammarato:**  That time.
+"Hey, I'm awake.
 Isn't that wonderful?
 I didn't die in my sleep.
 I'm awake.
 Hot dog.
 What a marvelous day this is.
-I'm still alive.
+I'm still alive."
 That's the kind of wholesome thoughts that you would have.
 But most people, when they wake up, they start to feel bad.
-Oh, I've got so much to do today.
-Oh, I've got to be perfect so I don't get criticized.
-Oh, I'm going to go criticize those guys.
-So as a defense for them criticizing.
+"Oh, I've got so much to do today."
+"Oh, I've got to be perfect so I don't get criticized" "Oh, I'm going to go criticize those guys.
+So as a defense for them criticizing."

 **Tomas:** Me, I was very much my own biggest critic.

 **Dhammarato:** So stop criticizing yourself.
 Stop with the critical mind.
-See the critical mind, see the criticism and say, hot dog, I see that.
-Hot dog.
-I see that's already making a change.
+See the critical mind, see the criticism and say, "hot dog, I see that."
+"Hot dog.
+I see that's already making a change."

 **Tomas:** These same monk friends I told you about I met in another disco cyber.
 They told me that maybe the biggest step in making the change is just noticing the pattern of behavior, noticing the thoughts, noticing that that is there.
 And then from there on, you kind of automatically will.